MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/management.md

 - If your application has a longer startup time, adjust the total timeout `initialDelaySeconds + periodSeconds * failureThreshold` to a value longer than the start time of your application.
 This adjustment helps avoid the probe failure and forces the application to restart.

-- Configure your health probes to take action based on the application-specific command, a TCP Socket connection or an HTTP request.
+- Configure your health probes to take action based on the application-specific command, a TCP Socket connection, or an HTTP request.

 - For Spring Boot apps, take advantage of the Spring Boot Actuator Health Indicator to configure your health probes.